 - Supports excavation walls

-- Must know depth and width of excavation
+- Must know the depth and width of excavation

 - Must be familiar with the OSHA or other relevant standard Tables